vorsanigo/ML_project/README.md

   the ResNet50.
 By running these files you create the model and  __execute the reverse image task__.
 Before running the code you can specify some parameters such as the batch size (e.g. -bs 32 -e 60) or the epochs thanks to the parser.
 By running these pieces of code you can also visualize the output and see how the model performed.

+* The models trained (the autoencoder with MSE and the encoder with triplet loss) are stored in the folder `output`.

 ### Utils